-FIGURE 65.
+FIGURE 46.
 LEP ACID SULPHATE SOILS MAP (Source: City of Ryde, 2010)

-As detailed above, the topography of the Concept Plan lands and Stage 1 Project Site are highly altered due to progressive benching to accommodate industrial buildings.
+As detailed above, the topography of the Concept Plan lands is highly altered due to progressive benching to accommodate industrial buildings.
 The Concept Plan requires selective regrading of the site to enable the development of the DCP flood layout and accessible pathways and buildings.

 The earthworks will not have detrimental impacts on neighbouring uses.
-A Geotechnical Assessment has been undertaken and is attached as Annexure 19.
+A Geotechnical Assessment has been undertaken and was included in the submitted EA.